dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The `DataPackageView` class includes `GetImageAsync` and `GetTextAsync` methods.
 The `GetImageAsync` method retrieves an image from the data package that was stored in the `DataPackage.Image` property and returns `Task<ImageSource>`.
 Similarly, the `GetTextAsync` method retrieves text from the data package that was stored in the `DataPackage.Text` property and returns `Task<string>`.

-The following example shows a `Drop` event handler that retrieves text from the data package for a `Path`:
+The following example shows a `Drop` event handler that retrieves text from the data package for a <xref:Microsoft.Maui.Controls.Shapes.Path>:

 ```csharp
 async void OnDrop(object sender, DropEventArgs e)